 Selecting System Administrators

-Q: What role will our Salesforce.com System Administrators play?
+Q: What role will our System Administrator(s) play?
 Once your system has been configured and set-up, there is some amount of ongoing work in keeping your deployment well tuned.
-This is true of any CRM system.
+This is true of any CRM or CLM system.
 The role of system administrators varies from company-to-company, but in most cases, the system administrator (or individuals with system administrator rights) will be responsible for:

-- Adding/Removing users from your salesforce.com org over time
+- Adding/Removing users from your deployment over time

 - Resetting passwords if users get locked out